 In areas where it has been naturalized, the plant can sometimes be highly invasive.

-It is also considered environmental weed in some parts of Western Australia.
+It is also considered an environmental weed in some parts of Western Australia.

 Flowering and Fragrance